 It is the mission of Woodland Elementary School to provide a high quality education for each student and an optimum learning environment that will aid in the development of the total child through a cooperative effort among home, school, and the community.
 Located at 1130 Spalding Drive, Atlanta, Georgia, this school was built in 1971.
 It sits on a wooded 24-acre campus that features an multiple outdoor learning gardens and spaces, newly built playgrounds, a new state of the art Aquaponics lab and so much more!
 Since the school was built, four renovations have been completed to accommodate growth in Sandy Springs.

 Woodland also has a diverse staff of 140 people.
 Our professional staff is highly qualified and continues to pursue additional training.
-Over 62% of our certified teaching staff hold masters degrees or higher with an average of 14 years experience.
-Several staff members also hold leadership certifications.
-Our innovative staff has received many awards and grants, including National Board Certification, Fulton County Teacher - and Support Professional-of-the-Year, Fulton County Custodian-of-the-Year, Atlanta Journal Honor Teachers, USA/Media One Technology Grant, Disability Awareness Grant, Great Book Grant, Fulton County School Arts Curriculum Enhancement (ACE) Grant, Intel Grant, TARGET Art & Music Grant, Georgia Council of the Arts, and many, many Fulton County mini-grants.
+Many of our staff hold masters degrees or higher.
+In addition, several staff members hold other certifications including reading endorsements, leadership, coaching, ESOL, TAG and more.
+Our innovative staff has received many awards and grants, including National Board Certification, Fulton County Teacher - and Support Professional-of-the-Year, and have been asked to present at various conferences such as GA STEM forum and Georgia Education Technology Consortium, Inc. (GaETC).

-Technology has come to our school in many forms.
-The Fulton County Bond and State Lottery monies have provided the school with many new computers, printers, scanners, software, and a satellite dish.
-During the 2010-11 school year, Friends of Woodland along with school fund-raising, helped to purchase 15 interactive LCD projectors with Promethean Software including Activotes and Activslates to bring 21st technologies to the classroom.
-The Media Center is fully automated with scanners to process check-in/outs and inventory control.
-Designated school personnel connect to central office personnel throughout the system on e-mail.
-The school uses Microsoft Outlook for internal and external communications.
-Woodland has procured the Pearson's SuccessMaker Software Program to help strengthen student learning in reading and math.
+Technology and Innovation has come to our school in many forms.
+The Fulton County Bond and State Lottery monies have provided the school with many new laptops, printers, scanners, software, document cameras and more.
+During the 2010-11 school year, Friends of Woodland along with school fund-raising, helped to purchase multiple interactive LCD projectors with Promethean Software including Activotes and Activslates to bring 21st technologies to the classroom.
+Our Media Center has been revamped to include a variety of small group, one-on-one and instructional technology including a large touch screen interactive panel that empowers a new generation of teaching and learning at both the teachers and students fingertips.

-The school receives strong, continuous support from the Woodland PTA.
-The PTA sponsors a diversity of programs that meet individual student needs, emphasize the whole child, and encourage and support the parent/student teams concept.
-Numerous committees enable parents and students to participate in school functions such as Accelerated Reader, Cultural Arts Programs, International Festival, Black History Month observances, Spring Arts Festival, Scholastic Book Fair, Family Bingo Night, PTA Reflections Contest, Oratorical Contest, Technology Fair and several After School Programs such as Science Olympiad and Culinary Arts.
+The school receives strong, continuous support from the Woodland PTA and Friends of Woodland.
+Both organizations sponsor a diversity of programs that meet individual student needs, emphasize the whole child, and encourage and support the parent/student teams concept.
+Numerous committees enable parents and students to participate in school functions such as Spring Arts Festival, International Night, STEM Night, STEAM Day, Black History Month, Scholastic Book Fair, PTA Reflections Contest, Oratorical Contest, Technology Fair and several After School Programs such as Science Olympiad and Culinary Arts.

 A resource, which has proven invaluable to the academic success of Woodland students, has been our partnership with area businesses.
 They support our students through financial contributions, volunteering efforts, mentoring programs and tutoring.
-Publix has supplied our school/community with programs to enhance the curriculum in the area of mathematics, reading, nutrition and citizenship.
-Chick-fil-A provides our students with Core Essentials, a character education program.
+Some of these wonderful organizations include Publix, Kroger, Chick-Fil-A, Walmart, Dunwoody Nature Center, Equifax, GA Tech Biomedical Engineering Department, Delta Credit Union, United Postal Service (UPS), Whole Foods, Leadership Sandy Springs and Sandy Springs Education Force.
 In addition, the volunteers from the Sandy Springs Optimist Club and Cox Enterprises work with our students both as reading coaches and mentors.
 Their generous donation of both time and money has helped each and every student at Woodland Elementary School.